 Tufin can help create segmentation policies.
 For IP-based segmentation, the Tufin Security Policy matrix creates a security policy to control what traffic is allowed between zones.

-In the cloud, Tufin SecureCloud automatically generates policies for apps running in AWS, GCP, and Azure, as well as for Kubernetes network policies.
+In the cloud, Tufin SecureCloud automatically generates policies for apps running in AWS, GCP, and Azure.

 - Continuously monitor and maintain Zero Trust environment